 Ethical Standard Deep Dive: Standard 9

 Throughout the month of October, members of the AFP Ethics Committee will be addressing each of the standards in our Code of Ethics.
-Janice Gow Pettey, Ed.D., chair emeritus of the AFP Ethics Committee and founder and principal of JG Pettey & Associates in San Francisco, Calif., offers commentary on Standard 9.
+Janice Gow Pettey, Ed.D. offers commentary on Standard 9.

 Standard 9: Members shall refrain from knowingly infringing the intellectual property rights of other parties at all times.